Fix The Finals Lag and Low FPS - Performance Settings Guide

 3. 03

-Enable Nvidia Reflex Low Latency to 'On + Boost' to tighten the connection between your inputs and the screen.
+Set Nvidia Reflex Low Latency to 'On + Boost' to minimize the gap between your mouse movement and on-screen action.

 4. 04